Recover from Google's Penguin Penalty

 10. Get quality backlinks to replace the bad ones.
 If you don't get new better quality links your rank may drop further due to decreasing link count, so seek links from a variety of sources using varied anchor text (mostly using your business or domain name).
 If you haven't already set up internal links to your most important pages then do that also.
 The links need to be within the content of your other pages.
 Three internal links should give you the same quality as if it was from another website.
 The highest quality backlinks you can get are those that you receive without asking, i.e., people linking to your website because the information is so good they intend to return for more or they place comments on social sites, in forums and blogs about your website or link from their own website without you asking.

-If you need help to determine if your website was hit by Penguin you might need a SEO analysis:
+If you need help to determine if your website was hit by a Penguin penalty consider a Manual SEO Audit

 All rights reserved